 Additionally, this town is best known for its Andalusian cuisine, in which they do a Ruta de las Tapas (Tapas Route).
 Bars and restaurants that participate are marked with blue and white signs.
-Do try the tasty salmorejo, chickpea soup, gazpacho, partridge from the mountains, and the queso payoyo, a tasty cheese made from goat and sheep milk in the sierra of Cádiz (Grazalema to be exact).
+Do try the tasty salmorejo, chickpea soup, gazpacho, partridge from the mountains, and the queso Payoyo, a tasty cheese made from goat and sheep milk in the sierra of Cádiz (Grazalema to be exact).
 We tried the mollete, a typical bread handmade with flour, water, salt, yeast and sesame.
 This is a bread of Arab origin, where in the nearby town of Marchena they integrate into their daily meal.
-Carmona gets this bread (mollete) from the town of Marchena, and sometimes fill their sandwiches with lamb, pork spread and even ham with cheese.
-Interestingly, Carmona produces their famous pink gin Puerto de Indias.
+Carmona gets this bread from the town of Marchena, and sometimes fill their sandwiches with lamb, pork spread and even ham with cheese.
+Interestingly, Carmona produces a famous pink gin called Puerto de Indias.

 Do not miss the impressive former Arabian palace of the fourteenth century, the Parador de Carmona.
-From the look out of this hotel, you can see the beauty and tranquility of the surrounding landscape (main pic above).
+From the look out of this hotel, you can see the beauty and tranquility of the surrounding landscape.
 The exquisite gastronomy and restaurant (former refectory), offers beautiful views of the swimming pool area and is under the luminous Andalusian skyline.
 The historical elements of Arabic decoration such as the tiles and ceilings will remind you of what was once the Andalusian territory, in addition to medieval gauntlets and armours in glass cases serenading the communal areas of the hotel.

-BORNOS AND ARCOS DE LA FRONTERA
+ARCOS DE LA FRONTERA

-On your drive from Carmona to Arcos de la Frontera, we suggest you head in the direction of Utrera and ride south through the rolling green Andalusian hills.
+On your drive from Carmona to Arcos de la Frontera, head in the direction of Utrera and ride south through the rolling green Andalusian hills.
 You will come across El Palmar de Troya and The Palmarian Catholic Church of the Carmelites of the Holy Face.
 This is a division of the Catholic Church, which can be admired from the road.
 The grandeur of the church will give you goosebumps, with its eye capturing architecture.